📊 FIS Key Takeaways

 What is the AI rating for FIS?

-Fidelity National Information Services, Inc. (FIS) has a Combined AI Rating of BUY from Claude (BUY) and ChatGPT (HOLD) with 77% combined confidence, based on fundamental analysis of SEC EDGAR filings.
+Fidelity National Information Services, Inc. (FIS) has a Combined AI Grade of B from Claude (B) and ChatGPT (B) with 72% combined confidence, based on fundamental analysis of SEC EDGAR filings.

 What are FIS's key strengths?

-Claude: Robust free cash flow generation of $4.2B with 39.2% FCF margin demonstrates strong operational efficiency and cash conversion.
-Solid revenue growth of 5.4% YoY in competitive business services sector shows market resilience.
+Claude: Strong revenue growth of 5.4% YoY in stable business services sector.
+Excellent operating cash flow generation at $4.3B with 130% FCF yield.
 ChatGPT: Revenue growth of 5.4% YoY indicates the core business is still expanding.
 Free cash flow of $4.18B and a 39.2% FCF margin show very strong cash generation.

 What are the risks of investing in FIS?

-Claude: Concerning liquidity position with current ratio of 0.59x and quick ratio of 0.59x suggests potential working capital stress and limited operational flexibility.
-Significant net income deterioration (-0.8% YoY) and severe EPS decline (-72.0% YoY) indicate profitability pressure despite revenue growth, raising questions about cost structure and operational leverage.
+Claude: Critical interest coverage ratio of 0.6x indicates inability to service debt from operating income.
+Liquidity stress with current ratio of 0.59x below safe 1.0x threshold.
 ChatGPT: Net income remains weak relative to revenue, with a net margin of just 3.6%.
 Diluted EPS fell 72.0% YoY, indicating poor earnings quality or significant non-operating/share-related pressure.

 What is FIS's revenue and growth?